-See Important Dates and Deadlines for Students for withdrawal deadlines for the current semester.
+See Important Dates and Deadlines for Students for drop and withdrawal deadlines for the current semester.

-For courses dropped AFTER the drop deadline, students will not receive a refund and will have a “W” recorded on their official Boise State transcript.
-Receiving a W on a transcript OR failing a course will affect future eligibility to receive state Fast Forward funding for dual credit courses.
-If a student fails to earn credit for any course or examination for which the department of education has paid a reimbursement, the student must pay for and successfully earn credit for one such course or examination before eligibility is re-instated.
+For courses dropped AFTER the drop deadline, students will not receive a refund and will have a withdrawal (W) recorded on their official Boise State transcript.
+Receiving a W on a transcript OR failing a course will affect future eligibility to receive state Fast Forward funding for future dual credit courses.
+If a student fails to earn credit for any course or examination for which the department of education has paid a reimbursement, the student must pay for and successfully earn credit for one such course or examination before eligibility is reinstated.

 Please remember that high school and collegiate registrations are separate.
-Failure to notify the Concurrent Enrollment coordinator of your wish to drop a college course will mean you will remain registered at the university for the course.
+Failure to notify the Concurrent Enrollment staff of your wish to drop a college course will mean you will remain registered in our University system.
 Should you not complete the course, a failing grade will be posted to your official transcript.
 A failing grade will also have an impact on Fast Forward funding.
 After dropping a course for college credit you may still remain in the class for regular high school credit.

-Dual credit courses are accepted by all Idaho institutions of higher education and most accredited institutions outside the state.
+Dual credit/concurrent enrollment courses are accepted by all Idaho institutions of higher education and most accredited institutions outside the state.
 Idaho’s colleges/universities are accredited by the Northwest Commission on Colleges and Universities.